sartography/spiff-example-cli/docs/dmn.rst

 Decision Table
 ----------------------

-Here is a simple table example based on our TripInfo data.
+Here is the decision table for our *Make a decision* lookup.

 .. image:: images/dmn.png

-Users were asked to choose between cabin, hotel, and camping for the location of their trip.
-Based on this information, we want to send them a message about spam.
+Based on their response to the *Location* question, we make a lookup in the table.
+We can then send them a message about where to get spam.

-If they go camping or stay in a cabin, they should bring spam.
-If they stay in a hotel, they can buy it near the hotel.
-DMN tables allow annotations that help explain entries in the table.
+If they go camping or stay in a cabin, we tell them to bring spam.
+If they stay in a hotel, we tell them they can buy it near the hotel.

+DMN tables also allow annotations that help explain entries in the table.

 Changes to ExampleCode.py